bobbykolev/vue-parcel-widget/README.md

 `npm start` and open http://localhost:1234 in the browser or `npm run build` for production build

-'no configuration' bundling, babel, fetch, lazy-loading support
+'no configuration' bundling, babel, fetch, routing, lazy-loading support